 Ceramic Artist, Debra Steidel’s career began on the first day she sat at a potters' wheel in 1974.
 Her innovative ideas and high craftsmanship have earned her countless awards.
-Along with a strong gallery presence, her work is regularly on exhibit at the top Art Fairs in the country, to include the Context Art Fair during the annual Art Week Miami and Palm Beach Contemporary held each winter in West Palm Beach, Florida
+Along with a strong gallery presence, her work is regularly on exhibit at the top Art Fairs in the country, to include the Context Art Fair during the annual Art Week Miami, Palm Beach Contemporary and The Palm Beach Show held each winter in West Palm Beach, Florida.

 Charles Chapman joined Steidel Porcelain in 2012.
 Charles’ career in art started in the late 1970’s where he attended Goldsmith School of Art, London.
 An artist “before his time”, Charles began his career building life sized sculpture out of recycled cardboard with a concentration on vehicles and machinery.
 His infamous “Cardboard Land Rover” received the honor of a parking ticket on a London Street!
 40 years later Charles has fallen in love with clay as he has mastered his ceramic “Wall Slab”.
 Along with Debra’s crystalline glazes, his wall installations are a perfect canvas – ceramic abstract paintings, if you will, which are textural, rich in color and pattern.

-Together, Debra and Charles work and live in Wimberley, Texas.
+Together, Debra and Charles work and live in St. Petersburg, Florida.

 Debra's work is a combination of hand-thrown ceramic vessels some of which hold or cradle a sculpture; each initially sculpted in clay.
 Some are selected to cast in lead crystal glass using the “lost wax” technique.